SaudTauqeer/eventManager-React/README.md

 ## Deployment

-i have simply deployed it on heroku with github integration.
+I have simply deployed it on Heroku with github integration.

 ## Authors